barrettotte/Pogo2Ts/README.md

 # Pogo2Ts

 Use Antlr grammars to generate TypeScript models from POGOs (Plain Old Groovy Objects).

 With this side project I wanted to learn a little bit more about Antlr grammars and code generation.
-Unfortunately, Groovy was a terrible choice to learn with as you'll see below.

 Additionally, my company seemed like they wanted something like this.